sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/3000 - prompt.md

 3. Sensible creates a full prompt for the LLM that includes the context and the descriptive prompts you configure in the method.
 For an example of a full prompt, see the beginning of this topic.
 4. Sensible returns the LLM's response.

-For specifics about how each Sensible instruct method works, see the Notes section for each method, for example, [List](doc:list#notes) method.
+For specifics about how each Sensible instruct method works, see the Notes section for each method's SenseML reference topic, for example, [List](doc:list#notes) method.